Breinify/brein-api-library-javascript-browser/README.md

          }
          /*
           * You may want to greet your visitor appropriately, so let's
           * look-up the first name.
-Further information can be found
+For a full list of dimensions have
-          * @step-by-step instruction on GitHub.
+          * a look at 'further links'.
           */
           if (Breinify.UTL.loc.matches('/welcome$') &&
               Breinify.UTL.cookie.get('session-email') !== null) {